frontdevops/xed/README.md

-# miv
+# XED
-Miv - VIM like interactive editor writed on Bash
+XED - ed like interactive editor writed on pure Bash